A question I come across often is how long does it take to write a blog post? It’s not a surprising question to be honest.

 What may surprise you though is it’s not only those new to blogging asking this.
 It’s a question that I often ask other bloggers.
 It’s also a question that bloggers I know have often asked me.

-It seems we’re all obsessed!
+We’re all obsessed!

 It seems like it should be a really simple question to answer.
 The reality though is somewhat different but perhaps the best answer I can give is that it depends!